 ‘Do you really like this Sweet Lolita style?’
 I asked my mother.

-‘Oh, I love it,’ she replied.
-My mother returned her gaze to the boiling saucepan full of thick brown curry bubbling on the stove.
+‘Oh, I love it,’ she replied before returning her gaze to the boiling saucepan full of thick brown curry bubbling on the stove.
 ‘You look like all the young girls in the trendy magazines.
-I wish I was young enough to wear this fashion style,’ she said to me.
+I wish I was young enough to wear this fashion style.’

-‘Please don’t,’ I said with a laugh, knowing very well my mother would never change from wearing the plain and simple clothes that she’d always preferred.
-My mother was in her late thirties and she was very attractive for her age.
+‘Please don’t,’ I said with a laugh, knowing very well my mother would never change from wearing the plain and simple clothes she’d always preferred.
+Mum was in her late thirties and very attractive for her age.
 She could have easily highlighted her pretty face and slim figure by wearing brighter lipsticks or more fashionable clothes but I’d always known her to be a woman with simple tastes who never wore garish outfits or eye-catching jewellery.

 ‘A foreigner even took my photo on Takeshita Street in Harajuku!’
-I said to my mother.
+I said to her.

-‘Wonderful!’ she replied, lowering her gaze with a maternal pride which was clearly expressed in her smile.
+‘Wonderful!’ she replied, looking up with a maternal pride which was clearly expressed in her smile.
 ‘My daughter could end up in a French or British magazine with this new look – how exciting!’

 ‘Our daughter should go back to school and get herself an education so she can get a normal full-time job,’ my father cried out from the living room.
 I realised he was only pretending to read his newspaper and acting as if he was not showing any interest in our conversation but my father would often comment on my day when I returned home in the evenings and although he was offering me advice in a tone which some people would have misinterpreted as harsh, I knew he was always guiding me with love and affection.
 This made me think about how lucky I was to have parents who were always genuinely interested in my life.